ConduitNetwork/docs/integration_guides/IdentityManagement/onelogin.rst

     API CLIENT ID
       OneLogin API Client ID from the Settings - API section in OneLogin portal REQUIRED ROLE
-      Enter a role if OneLogin users logging into morpheus must have at least this OneLogin role to gain access to Morpheus.
+      Enter a role if OneLogin users logging into conduit must have at least this OneLogin role to gain access to Conduit.
     DEFAULT ROLE
-      The default Morpheus Role applied to users created from OneLogin Integration if no other role mapping is specified below
+      The default Conduit Role applied to users created from OneLogin Integration if no other role mapping is specified below ROLE MAPPINGS
-    ROLE MAPPINGS
-      Existing Morpheus Roles will be listed with fields to enter OneLogin Roles to map to.
-Users with OneLogin roles matching the role mappings will be assigned the appropriate Role(s) in Morpheus when signing in.
+      Existing Conduit Roles will be listed with fields to enter OneLogin Roles to map to.
+Users with OneLogin roles matching the role mappings will be assigned the appropriate Role(s) in Conduit when signing in.

 #.
 Select :guilabel:`SAVE CHANGES` and the OneLogin Integration will be added.

-Users can now login to Morpheus with OneLogin credentials.
-The first Login will create a user in Morpheus matching the Username, email and Password from OneLogin.
-If a REQUIRED ROLE is specified in the Identity Source settings, only users with that Role in OneLogin will be able to login to Morpheus.
+Users can now login to Conduit with OneLogin credentials.
+The first Login will create a user in Conduit matching the Username, email and Password from OneLogin.
+If a REQUIRED ROLE is specified in the Identity Source settings, only users with that Role in OneLogin will be able to login to Conduit.

 ..
-IMPORTANT:: OneLogin users will not authenticate in Morpheus if there is an existing Morpheus User with matching username or email address.
+IMPORTANT:: OneLogin users will not authenticate in Conduit if there is an existing Conduit User with matching username or email address.